 171 Cedar Arts Center to award $20,000 in scholarship funds.

-Each year, 171 Cedar Arts Center provides about 40 scholarships to area individuals and families to help make dance lessons, arts and ceramics courses, private music lessons, and fitness classes like Tai Chi, yoga, and fencing accessible to all members of the community.
-“We are delighted to announce that we will be able to award over $20,000 in scholarships this year because of additional funds from a recent grant, a newly established scholarship, and generous community donations,” says Executive Director, Beth Landin.
-“Inclusivity is a core value at 171, and we are thrilled to be able to increase opportunities for students in our area, particularly during this difficult time.”
+This year, 171 Cedar Arts Center expects to provide about 50 scholarships to area youth and adults to help make private music lessons, dance lessons, visual arts and ceramics courses, and fitness classes like Tai Chi, and fencing accessible to all members of the community.
+“We are delighted to announce that once again, we will be able to award over $20,000 in scholarships because of additional funds from a recent grant and generous community donations,” says Executive Director, Beth Landin.
+“Inclusivity is a core value at 171, and we are thrilled to be able to increase opportunities for students in our area, particularly as we emerge from the pandemic.”
+Scholarships are available based on financial need or merit (teacher nomination required).

-171 Cedar Arts Center received a $15,000 grant from the Edwin Caplin Foundation and Mr. Chretien Risley, Trustee. $7,500 of this grant is designated for scholarships, and the remainder will enable 171 to showcase its students and artists in virtual recitals, exhibits, and productions in 2020.
+171 Cedar Arts Center received a $15,000 grant for scholarships from the Edwin Caplin Foundation and Mr. Chretien Risley, Trustee.
 The Edwin Caplin Foundation Scholarship Fund provides financial assistance to students who are participating in the Center’s multi-disciplinary arts programming.
-Over the past decade, the fund has provided nearly 200 area students more than $35,000 in scholarship funds.
+Since its inception, the fund has provided nearly 250 area students more than $51,000 in scholarships.